-Pain in the right shoulder blade can result from an injury, arthritis, gallstone disease, and other factors.
-Treatment will depend on the cause but may include stretching exercises or medications.
+Pain in the right shoulder blade can result from various factors, including an injury, arthritis, and gallstone disease.
+Treatment depends on the cause but may include stretching exercises or medications.

 In some cases, the cause of right shoulder blade pain is an underlying medical condition, such as gallstones or peptic ulcer disease.
 These conditions might lead to symptoms that directly or indirectly affect the shoulder blades.

 This article discusses several possible causes of pain in the right shoulder blade and explains how to treat them.